James Martin (premier): Early political career

-In February 1848 Martin nominated as a candidate for a by-election for the electorate of Durham in the New South Wales Legislative Council, but withdrew before polling day.
-In the general election held later in the same year he was a candidate for the electorate of Counties of Cook and Westmoreland, which he won with a margin of 16%.
-His election however was declared void on the grounds that he did not meet the property qualifications to stand, however he was re-elected unopposed.
-Martin subsequently sued the Speaker of the Legislative Council, Charles Nicholson and the Sergeant at Arms, William Christie, for trespass for having him removed when there had been no decision of the Electoral Court in accordance with the Electoral Act 1843.
-The Full Court of the Supreme Court held that under the Electoral Act 1843 it was only the Electoral Court that could determine there was a vacancy and not the Governor.
+In February 1848, Martin was nominated as a candidate for a by-election for the electorate of Durham in the New South Wales Legislative Council, but withdrew before polling day.
+In the general election held later in the same year, he was a candidate for the electorate of Counties of Cook and Westmoreland, which he won with a margin of 16%.
+His election however was declared void on the grounds that he did not meet the property qualifications to stand, however, he was re-elected unopposed.
+Martin subsequently sued the Speaker of the Legislative Council, Charles Nicholson and the Sergeant at Arms, William Christie, for having him removed when there had been no decision of the Electoral Court in accordance with the Electoral Act 1843.
+The Full Court of the Supreme Court held that, under the Electoral Act 1843, it was only the Electoral Court that could determine that there was a vacancy, not the Governor.

-Martin was an effective legislator but his sharp tongue and intemperate speeches to the House made him few friends among his parliamentary colleagues.
+Martin was an effective legislator, but his sharp tongue and intemperate speeches to the House made him few friends among his parliamentary colleagues.
 His most notable political achievement in his first eight years in office was to initiate the Parliamentary debate that led to the establishment of a branch of the royal mint in Sydney.

-In 1856 the partly elected unicameral Legislative Council was abolished and replaced with a new parliament with elected members of the Legislative Assembly and appointed members of the Legislative Council.
+In 1856, the partly elected unicameral Legislative Council was abolished and replaced with a new parliament with elected members of the Legislative Assembly and appointed members of the Legislative Council.
 Martin was elected as one of two members for Cook and Westmoreland.
-When that electorate was largely replaced by the single member electorate of Hartley, Martin successfully stood for the new four member electorate of East Sydney.
+When that electorate was largely replaced by the single-member electorate of Hartley, Martin successfully stood for the new four-member electorate of East Sydney.
 He was subsequently the member for Orange, Tumut, Monaro, Lachlan and East Macquarie.
 In August 1856 he was made Attorney-General of New South Wales in the first ministry of Charles Cowper.
 The appointment was controversial, as Martin was the first holder of the office who had not been admitted as a barrister.
-He had to resign his seat as a result of accepting the office, however he was re-elected unopposed.
+He had to resign his seat as a result of accepting the office, however, he was re-elected unopposed.
 The appointment was brief, as the government was defeated in a no-confidence motion in October 1856 and Martin returned to the backbench.

 Martin was admitted to the bar in 1856 and was made a Queen's Counsel in 1857.
 He returned as Attorney General in the second Cowper Ministry in September 1857, and was again re-elected unopposed.
-As Attorney General however, his reputation for intemperate language continued and after a series of conflicts with fellow Ministers he resigned the office in November 1858.
+As Attorney General, however, his reputation for intemperate language continued.
+After a series of conflicts with fellow Ministers, he resigned the office in November 1858.